KenTamminga

 Welcome

-Here you'll find an overview of my work in landscape architecture and planning.
+Here you'll find an overview of my work in landscape architecture and urban planning.
 I focus on contextual and ecology-informed design, inclusive green places in cities, and novel and restored ecosystems.
-I've collaborated with action research colleagues on resilience-building projects in remote locales in south Asia and sub-Saharan Africaplaces that struggle with impacts of climate change and globalization.
-Lately I've been following two research threads: convivial greenstreets in dense urban cores, and the state of professional planting practices in the northeast U.S. in the face of climate and biodiversity challenges.
+I've collaborated with action research colleagues on resilience-building projects in south Asia, Brazil and sub-Saharan Africa—places that struggle with the negative impacts of climate change and globalization.
+I'm currently researching convivial greenstreets in urban cores and the state of professional landscape planting practices in the northeast US, with a focus on climate change and biodiversity.

-I arrived at Penn State University in 1993 after +8 years of consulting in Toronto.
+I arrived at Penn State University in 1993 after +8 years of consulting in Ontario.
 Over the last 3 decades I mostly taught upper-level design studios and courses on site ecology and plants in the landscape.
-From 2008 to 2023 my Pittsburgh Studio introduced advanced students to designing in and with underserved communities.
+From 2008 to 2023 my award-winning Pittsburgh Studio introduced advanced students to designing in and with underserved communities.
+PDFs of most of my publications are here.

 on climate change